chmarti1/lconfig/README.md

 ### Foreword

 This README is a preliminary introduciton intended to help users decide if LConfig is right for them and to get started.
-The detailed documentation is contained in the `docs` folder: [General Documentation](docs/documentation.md)
+The detailed documentation is contained in the `docs` folder: [Detailed Documentation](docs/documentation.md)

 ---